For a magical winter holiday, look no further than Ireland (Photo: Getty Images)

 Recognised in 2021 as a UNESCO City of Music, Belfast has over 80 venues, many of which are storied and beautiful – perfect for a winter’s night out.
 Music fans might take a musical bus tour to see the sights that inspired legends like Van Morrison and The Undertones, before heading to a gig in the iconic Ulster Hall, where Led Zeppelin played Stairway to Heaven for the first time.

 A stay in the AC Hotel Belfast, with its beautiful waterfront views and exceptional restaurant run by Michelin-starred chef Jean Christophe Novelli, places you within walking distance of many great music spots.
+To experience the heart of the city, look no further than Moxy Belfast City, where you can explore the iconic sites such as Titanic Belfast and the artsy Cathedral Quarter, just steps from the hotel.

 Listen to ‘Other Voices’ in Dingle